easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### EZC3D

-EZC3D is an easy to use reader, modifier and writer for C3D format files.
+EZC3D is an simple to use reader, modifier and writer for C3D format files.
 It is written en C++ with proper binders for Python and MATLAB/Octave scripting langages.

 *homepage*: <https://pyomeca.github.io/Documentation/ezc3d/index.html>